AlbinoDrought/cachios/README.md

   cacheKey: string

-  if a value has been set for this `cacheKey`, return it. otherwise, return a falsey value (undefined, false, null) */ get(cacheKey),
+  if a value has been set for this `cacheKey`, return it. otherwise, return a falsey value (undefined, false, null).

+  synchronous, asynchronous, and promise-returning functions are supported.
+  */
+  get(cacheKey),